ridge/tectonic-redocly/getting-started/iam/iam-getting-started.md

 ## Creating a Project

 All services that you consume from the Ridge Cloud are created as part of a project.
-To view the projects in your organization, select the Projects menu item in the lest navigation bar located under the IAM section.
+To view the projects in your organization, select the Projects menu item in the navigation bar located under the IAM section.

 ![project list](projects.png)